ArTour Wins Rep. Roy’s (TX-21) 2019 Congressional App Challenge

-Rep. Chip Roy has named a Austin student as the winner of the Congressional App Challenge in Texas’s 21st district.
-Crockett High School’s Alejandro Mejia submitted ArTour, an app that displays all 300+ artworks in the Austin area.
+Rep. Chip Roy has named Austin students as the winner of the Congressional App Challenge in Texas’s 21st district.
+Crockett High School’s Alejandro Mejia and LASA High School’s Siddh Bamb submitted ArTour, an app that displays all 300+ works of art in the Austin area.

-When asked why they were passionate about creating an app that promotes locating art student replied, “Public art isn’t very popular or well-known, which causes many artists to not be recognized for their work.”
-The student hopes to encourage other students to better their communities by using their computer science skills.
+When asked why they were passionate about creating an app that promotes locating art, the students replied, “Public art isn’t very popular or well-known, which causes many artists to not be recognized for their work.”
+The students hope to encourage other students to better their communities by using their computer science skills.

 Over 10,000 students registered for the 2019 Congressional App Challenge.
 These students created and submitted 2,177 functioning apps, marking the end of the most successful Congressional App Challenge to date.
 All told, 304 Members of Congress hosted Congressional App Challenges in their districts across 48 states, Puerto Rico, the Mariana Islands, and Washington, D.C.